FriendsOfTYPO3/extension_builder/Documentation/GraphicalEditor/Index.rst

 If your model represents the domain you wanted to implement you can hit the :guilabel:`Save` button at the top.
-The Extension Builder generates all required files for you in a location that depends on your local setup:
+The Extension Builder generates all required files for you in :file:`typo3conf/ext/<extension_key>/` and its installation depends on your local setup:

 6.a.
 Composer mode
 ------------------

-If you run TYPO3 in :doc:`Composer mode <t3start:Installation/Install>`, you
+If you run TYPO3 in :doc:`Composer mode <t3install:QuickInstall/Composer/Index>`,
-have to specify and configure a `local path repository <https://getcomposer.org/doc/05-repositories.md#path>`_ before saving your extension.
-Extension Builder reads the path from the TYPO3 project :file:`composer.json` and offers it as a target path to save the extension.
-Extension Builder creates a symlink :file:`typo3conf/ext/<extension_key>/` to your extension.
+you have to specify and configure a `local path repository <https://getcomposer.org/doc/05-repositories.md#path>`_ and copy the generated extension to this local path.

 The local path repository is normally configured as follows: